MIxS-MInAS/extension-ancient/README.md

 We use a GitHub action to generate a special 'latest' tag that points to the commit of the latest release.
 This allows a more 'user friendly' URL for downloading a specific file, rather than making users have to download a release tarball and extract a specific file.

-## Validation

-The following validation steps will (eventually) be carried out on each PR

-- `linkml lint <schema>.yaml`: to ensure there are no missing information about or misformatting of each term (slot)
-- `gen-csv`: checks that the schema can be converted to a basic CSV format
-- `gen-json`: checks that the schema can be converted to a basic JSON format
-- `linkml validate -s <schema>.yaml --target-class Ancient <test_data>.csv`: checks that the schema can be used against an actual metadata test file